acyein/acyein/README.md

 # 👋 **Yein**
 Hi there! 😄 I'm a Psych graduate turned Front-end Web Developer.
 Took me 2 years to be where I am today!

-Currently there are lots of programming languages to learn, I personally picked Javascript to understand the fundamentals of web development.
-With consistent practice, I became proficient in building responsive websites using HTML, CSS, JavaScript.
+There are many programming languages out there one can choose to learn, I personally picked Javascript to understand the fundamentals of web development.
+With consistent practice, I became confident in building responsive websites using HTML, CSS, JavaScript.
 One of my main goals is to use my skills in front-end web development to strengthen the online presence of local businesses.

 👉 Check out my [portfolio site](https://acyein.netlify.app/)!